-EORTC QLQ-ST022 is a HRQoL measure specific to gastric cancer, that consists of 22 items to assess symptoms of dysphagia (4 items), pain or discomfort (3 item), upper GI symptoms (3 items), eating restrictions (5 items), emotional (3 items), dry mouth, hair loss and body image (1 item each).
-Scores for each symptom scale range from 0 to 100 with higher scores indicative worsening symptoms.
-Improvement and deterioration were defined as a decrease or increase of 10 or more points, respectively.
+EORTC QLQ-ST022 is an HRQoL measure specific to gastric cancer, which consists of 22 items to assess symptoms of dysphagia (4 items), pain or discomfort (3 items), upper GI symptoms (3 items), eating restrictions (5 items), emotional (3 items), dry mouth, hair loss and body image (1 item each).
+Scores for each symptom scale range from 0 to 100, with higher scores indicative of worsening symptoms.
+Improvement and deterioration were defined as a decrease or increase of 10 or more points.
 Results from the EORTC QLQ-ST022 were included in the clinical report as supportive analyses.

-In KEYNOTE-811, analysis of the EORTC QLQ-ST022 was based IA2 (data cut-off date May 25, 2022).
+In KEYNOTE-811, analysis of the EORTC QLQ-ST022 was based on IA2 (data cut-off date May 25, 2022).
 Overall, baseline EORTC QLQ-ST022 was completed by 319 (92.5%) patients in the pembrolizumab plus SOC group and 320 (94.1%) patients in the placebo plus SOC group.
-The number of patients available for completing the measure diminished over time.
+The number of patients available to complete the measure diminished over time.
 By week 24, 229 (66.4%) of the available 265 (76.8%) patients in the pembrolizumab plus SOC group completed the questionnaire for a compliance rate of 86.4%.
 In the placebo plus SOC group, 190 (55.9%) of the available 235 (69.1%) patients completed the questionnaire for a compliance rate of 80.9%.

-In the full study population, the between group difference in least square mean change from baseline to week 24 on the pain symptom scale of the EORTC QLQ-ST022 was following treatment with pembrolizumab plus SOC versus placebo plus SOC.
-Improvement in pain symptoms was reported in 40.0% and 32.1% of patients in the pembrolizumab plus SOC and standard care group, respectively.
-The between group difference in improvement was favouring treatment with pembrolizumab plus SOC versus placebo plus SOC.
-Improvement or stability in pain was reported in 82.0% and 78.2% of patients in the pembrolizumab plus SOC and placebo plus SOC group, respectively.
-The between group difference in improvement or stability was following treatment with pembrolizumab plus SOC compared to placebo plus SOC.
-Deterioration on the pain symptom scale was recorded in 11.3% and 10.6% of patients in the pembrolizumab plus SOC and placebo plus SOC group, respectively.
-The stratified HR for time to deterioration on the pain symptom scale at 12 months was 0.99 (95% CI, 0.62 to 1.58; p = 0.9681) for pembrolizumab plus SOC relative to placebo plus SOC.
+In the full study population, the between-group difference in least square mean change from baseline to week 24 on the pain symptom scale of the EORTC QLQ-ST022 was following treatment with pembrolizumab plus SOC versus placebo plus SOC.
+Improvement in pair n symptoms was reported in 40.0% and 32.1% of patients in the pembrolizumab plus SOC and stand ard care group, respectively.
+The between-group difference in improvement was favouring treatment with pembrolizumab plus SOC versus placebo plus SOC.
+Improvement or stability in pai n was reported in 82.0% and 78.2% of patients in the pembrolizumab plus SOC and placebo plus SOC groups ups, respectively.
+The between-group difference in improvement or stability was followed lowing treatment with pembrolizumab plus SOC compared to placebo plus SOC.
+Deterioration on the pair symptom scale was recorded in 11.3% and 10.6% of patients in the pembrolizumab plus SOC and place bo plus SOC groups, respectively.
+The stratified HR for time to deterioration on the pain symptom scale at 12 months was 0.99 (95% CI, 0.62 to 1.58; P = 0.9681) for pembrolizumab plus SOC relative to placebo plus S SOC.

 Among patients in the PD-L1 positive subgroup, analysis of the EORTC QLQ-ST022 was based on IA3 (data cut-off date March 29, 2023).
-Baseline EORT QLQ-ST022 was completed by 271 (93.1%) patients in the pembrolizumab plus SOC group and 273 (95.5%)

-patients in the placebo plus SOC group.
-The number of patients available for completing the measure diminished over time.
+Baseline EORT QLQ-ST022 was completed by 271 (93.1%) patients in the pembrolizumab plus SOC group and 273 (95.5%) patients in the placebo plus SOC group.
+The number of patients available to complete the measure diminished over time.
 By week 24, 193 (66.3%) of the available 223 (76.6%) patients in the pembrolizumab plus SOC group completed the questionnaire for a compliance rate of 86.5%.
 In the placebo plus SOC group, 152 (79.2%) of the available 192 (67.1%) patients completed the questionnaire for a compliance rate of 79.2%.